Rha02/Hexapawn/README.md

 2. Go one tile forward if there is nothing ahead.
 Or take out opponent's piece if it is in a diagonally neighboring tile.
 3. To win, you must either take out all your opponent's pawns, put your opponent at a stalemate, or have your pawn reach the opponent's side of the board.

+The pawns on top belong to the AI, while the pawns on the bottom belong to the player.
 In my app's scenario, the player's pawns are represented by the digit '1', the opponent's pawns are represented by the digin '2', and the empty tiles are represented by the digit '0'.

 For the player to move their pawn, they must enter a two digit number.
 The first digit indicates which pawn the player wishes to move, and the second digit indicates where the player wants to move that pawn.